Dubuque schools officials recommend hybrid learning for return to school

 District officials also attended webinars by the University of Iowa College of Public Health.
 Their key takeaways were the importance of social distancing and the use of face coverings, Rheingans said.

 The hybrid format will reduce the number of students in buildings at the same time, allowing for social distancing in classrooms and on buses and more space in lunchrooms and hallways.
-Those efforts will be paired with face covering requirements, Rheingans said.
+Those efforts will be paired with face covering requirements in buildings and on buses, Rheingans said.

 “My goal is to start with a hybrid model but continue to evaluate that and figure out how and when we can get to a more normal high school, middle school, elementary school experience for our kids,” Rheingans said.